 How to choose the right wedding photographer in Ireland?

 I’m hoping this will be the end of your huge search for information regarding wedding photography.
 This is a short guide to choosing the right wedding photographer in Ireland.
-I’m sure you have a gazillion questions or perhaps don’t even know what to ask, it’s not like you get married on a daily basis.
-So here’s what I’ve learned over the 11 years as a wedding photographer in Ireland and some of the most pertinent questions and a “few” images along the way.
+I’m sure you have a gazillion questions or perhaps don’t even know what questions to ask.
+So here’s what I’ve learned over the 11 years as a wedding photographer in Ireland and some of the most pertinent questions and a “few” of my own images along the way.

 How much is a good wedding photographer?

 The average price for a wedding photographer in Ireland will cost roughly €1300 for coverage from bridal prep till when dinner is called.
 A full day’s shoot up til a few songs after the first dance is in the region of about €1600.
 Whether they’re any good comes down to doing a little bit of research.
 So lets start figuring out how to research your wedding photographer.

 There’s so many different types of wedding photographers.
 How do I choose?

 Ask yourself these few questions to try to narrow down your search?

 Do you like more posed and beautifully lit photographs?